Reviews You Can Rely On

 The Giro Cadet offers excellent value, with a fit that accommodated a wide range of foot shapes.

 While some of our testers loved the Fizik Vento Infinito Carbon 2, it wasn't adjustable enough to comfortably fit everyone's foot.
-It has a tongue-less upper design similar to the S-Phyre RC903, with a rear BOA system that has a small cable guide attached to the body of the shoe.
+It has a tongue-less upper design similar to the S-Phyre RC903, with a rear BOA system with a small cable guide attached to the shoe's body.
 When we tightened the dial enough to lock our foot in place, the broad instep strap would bottom out against this cable guide, preventing the shoe from tightening further.
 Additionally, the toe box was too generous – even with the front BOA dial snugged down very tight, our toes had enough room to wiggle and curl.
 During out-of-the-saddle efforts, we noticed our toes moving around or splaying to try and take up the extra room in the toe box.
 Increasing the tension on the front BOA dial seemed to tighten the outside of the shoe, specifically behind the pinky metatarsal, more than spread the pressure evenly over the entire front of the foot.
-If you have a higher volume forefoot or a wider foot in general, then the Vento Infinito might be a great fit for you.
+If you have a higher volume forefoot or a wider foot, then the Vento Infinito might be a great fit for you.
 Unfortunately, it doesn't seem to work well for narrower or lower-volume feet.

 cycling shoes - the fizik vento infinito carbon 2 is quite adjustable, but has...